SAFETY AND BELIEFS

 Humans have learnt to look for both security and safety by focusing.

-We tend to think that when we have security we will be safe.
-Food, shelter, relationships, work, and finances are our main concerns.
-They're usually highly organised with insurance policies, laws and police, and passwords for internet and banking.
+We think that when we have security we will be safe.
+Our security is about food, shelter, relationships, work, and finances.
+They're often further secured with insurance policies, locks, laws, and police, and passwords for internet and banking.

 In our first years of childhood, feelings and ideas about safety get associated with specific dangers, such as fire, and electricity.
 Safety is often about keeping us safe from our own inventions, with safety warnings on medicines and machines.